-After years of going to a hairdressing salon, I thought I would NEVER enjoy having my hair done at home but I’m so lucky now to have a fab mobile hairdresser, Laura, and it has effectively halved my monthly beauty expenditure and I’ve gained a friend for life.
-Credit to Laura too for the creation of the Lady Janey image as it wouldn’t be what it is without her input.
-Don’t get me wrong, I had a lovely luxurious experience in an expensive Cheltenham salon recently but just don’t feel I need to make this a habit as I’m so thoroughly spoilt with first class treatment in the comfort of my own home.
-My love for supporting all things local has meant I have also found a fab local hairdressers where another lovely Laura – must be in the name- ensures that whenever I go to an event, my hair is blow dried to perfection and I don’t look like have been dragged through three hedges backwards.
-Fabulous prices too!
+After years of going to a hairdressing salon, I thought I would NEVER enjoy having my hair done at home but I’m so lucky now to have a fabulous mobile hairdresser, and it has effectively halved my monthly beauty expenditure.
+Nowadays I’m thoroughly spoilt with first class treatment in the comfort of my own home.
 Don’t be afraid to try something or somewhere new.
 Budget price does not necessarily mean budget service!
-In fact the reality can be quite the contrary.
+In fact the reality can be quite the opposite.

-I love a good spa.
-A bit of me and hubby time with a life size bottle of prosecco, fabulous hot tub, nice salt and oil scrub and a cool dip in the pool but these things are just so pricey that it’s always a once in a blue moon experience!
-In order to save money, keep an eye on the packages and offers, midweek are best, but if you see one, then make sure you also check the prices of different components as it could work out cheaper to build your own package.
-Groupon offer a whole range of vouchers for a variety of experiences so definitely worth checking them out.
-It’s also worth ringing the hotel or spa if you have a special occasion coming up to see if there is anything they can offer you in addition to the package or by way of a possible upgrade.
+There’s nothing better than a nice hotel stay to recharge my batteries.
+In order to save money, keep an eye on current packages and offers as hotels start to reopen and encourage customers to return.
+Midweek stays are best, but if you see one, then make sure you also check the prices of different components as it could work out cheaper to build your own package.
+It’s also worth ringing the hotel if you have a special occasion coming up to see if there is anything they can offer you in addition to the package or by way of a possible upgrade.
 If you don’t ask then you won’t get anyway.

 Last but not least, please do not forget, it it’s not worth it don’t pay for it.
-Making sure that anything you spend your hard earned money on is 100% worth it, especially if it’s something you’ve worked hard to save up for!
-For example, there’s been many a time on a spa break which has cost me £x hundreds of pounds where the experience has fallen short of expectations.
-If it does, then you need to speak up so that you receive appropriate redress.
+Make sure that anything you spend your hard earned money on is 100% worth it, especially if it’s something you’ve worked hard to save up for.

-I am always first in the queue to let companies know if I am disappointed in any way.
 Under the Consumer Rights Act 2015, products must be of satisfactory quality, as described, fit for purpose and last a reasonable amount of time.
 If they don’t, then you are well within your rights to complain and ask for a refund if necessary.
-Never allow yourself to be fobbed off.
+Don’t allow yourself to be fobbed off, be firm but fair.

 Rules also apply to second hand or reduced goods because just because they are second hand does not mean that they should be a second rate standard.
 If they are not of satisfactory quality then you still have the right to return them.

-Happy Cheltenham Beauty Week everyone!
-Let’s get out there, save some money and look our best for less! x
+Happy getting used to a new norm everyone.
+Let’s get out there, save some money and look our best for less!